jzhang-github/AGAT/Customized_installation.md

 Compatibility

-From 2024, DGL became poor in compatibility with CUDA and Windows.
-This project will transfer to PyG in the future.

 | OS      | Python | DGL   | PyTorch | CUDA |
 | ------- | ------ | ----- | ------- | ---- |